Thisisaarush/Discooord/README.md

 - Full responsivity and mobile UI
 - Websocket fallback: Polling with alerts
 - Authentication with Clerk
-- MySQL database using Planetscale
+- MySQL database using Planetscale -> Switched to Postgresql (Supabase)
 - ORM using Prisma
 - Light / Dark mode

-⭐ **Added Cron to keep free-tier planetscale database alive** ⚠️ **Update - Planetscale no longer have free-tier databases in India 😁**
+⭐ **Added Cron to keep free-tier planetscale database alive** ⚠️ **Update - Planetscale no longer have free-tier databases in India so updated to use Supabase 😁**

 ## Screenshots